Should I use an Accountant or TurboTax?

 Cons For Using Turbotax

 Another con of using Turbo Tax is that it can’t think outside the box.
 It can only function at the ability or number of the algorithms that are programmed in it.
-So finding those unique deductions is out of the question.
+So finding those unique deductions are out of the question.

-Let’s call on “Box in the Corner Bob” to clarify that for us.
+Let’s call on “Box in the corner Bob” to clarify that for us.

-I understand that as a practicing CPA, my heart lies in the good ole’ face-to-face interaction with a client.
+I understand that as a practicing CPA, my heart lies in the good ole’ face to face interaction with a client.
 Getting down to the meat of their financial problems and creating a game plan for them to have more and more success but I see the easiness that comes with Turbo Tax.

 Portrait Image of Salim Omar, CPA